 I am very excited to welcome you to ATI East Village.
-We are an innovative middle school currently serving students in grades 6-8.
-We are thrilled to be growing into a high school in 2020.21 and would love to share more about our vision.
+We are an innovative middle school serving students in grades 6-8 and would love to share more about our vision.

 We welcome students and families seeking personalization, academic excellence and a wonderful supportive, values-driven learning community.

 We have created an extraordinary school that encourages and supports students to take responsibility for their own learning.
 Our team of talented and dedicated educators challenge students to do their best work by nurturing students’ natural curiosity and encouraging joyfulness every day.

 The opportunity to collaborate with everyone – students, parents, and educators – to build a culture, and programs, that are rooted in real world challenges, is a gift.
 The school's commitment to a liberal arts curriculum that is relevant to the 21st century is particularly exciting, and it is reflected everywhere.